 Our use of steel fibers instead of rebar saves time and money on your project.

 Since concrete is the last phase in a Post Frame Building, rebar would require you to pump concrete inside the building through a door opening.
-Our steel fibers will save the customer money, pump charges, and labor.
+We offer our steel fibers as an add-on to our foundations that will save the customer money, pump charges, and labor.

 Our steel fibers we stock are more economical, and are proven to be more effective than rebar or wire.
 The only labor involved with our steel fibers is pouring the fibers into the concrete truck.